Blessed Mabon

 It’s officially Autumn & we are welcoming the much-anticipated chill in the air!

 This lovely, cool change heralds the arrival of Mabon (pronounced: Mah-bon), also known as the Fall Equinox, Harvest Home & Feast of Avalon: a pagan holiday celebrating the autumnal equinox, when both day and night are of equal length.
-Mabon in Australia and the Southern Hemisphere occurs on March 20, 2024, and on September 23, 2024 in the Northern Hemisphere.
+Mabon in the Northern Hemisphere occurs on September 23, and March 20, 2024 in Australia and the Southern Hemisphere.

 Join in on the celebrations with our tips on how to celebrate Mabon!